 - Pending complaint filed by the Consumer Financial Protection Bureau

-However, the Consumer Financial Protection Bureau filed a complaint in 2019 against Lexington Law’s parent company, PGX Holdings, Inc., subsidiaries Progrexion Teleservices Inc., eFolks LLC, and CreditRepair.com Inc. The complaint also names Lexington Law director John C. Heath, Attorney at Law PLLC.
-The CFPB alleges that Progrexion have violated the Telemarketing Sales Rule as well as the Consumer FInancial Protection Act.
-This complaint is still pending.
+However, the Consumer Financial Protection Bureau filed a complaint in 2019 against Lexington Law’s parent company, PGX Holdings, Inc., subsidiaries Progrexion Teleservices Inc., eFolks LLC, and CreditRepair.com Inc. In the lawsuit, the CFPB alleges that Progrexion violated the Telemarketing Sales Rule as well as the Consumer Financial Protection Act.
 (For more on this, please refer to our section on Regulatory or Legal Action.)

 Lexington Law’s services

-Lexington Law offers three credit repair packages designed to address varying needs of customers with inaccurate or unverifiable negative items or derogatory marks that are hurting their credit scores or even keeping them from advancing from bad credit to good credit or better.
+Lexington Law offers three credit repair packages designed to address varying needs of customers with inaccurate or unverifiable negative items or derogatory marks that are hurting their credit scores.

-Negative items can include old debts that haven’t yet been cleared from your history.
-Most of these — bankruptcies, repossessions, tax liens, debt settlements, student loan debt that’s been forgiven or paid, foreclosures and late payments to lenders — should fall off your report after seven years.
+Unfairly reported items can include old debts that haven’t yet been cleared from your history.
+Most of these — bankruptcies, repossessions, tax liens, debt settlements, student loan debt that’s been forgiven or paid, foreclosures and late payments to lenders — are supposed to fall off your report after seven years.
 Lexington Law also scans your credit report for accounts that don’t belong to you, duplicate accounts, fraudulent activity and missing accounts that could impact your score positively.

-Lexington Law then employs creditor intervention strategies, like sending dispute letters to the top three credit bureaus and your creditors, in order to dispute unfairly reported or inaccurate items from your credit report.
+Lexington Law then employs creditor intervention strategies, like sending letters to the three credit bureaus and your creditors, in order to dispute unfairly reported or inaccurate items from your credit report.